SMILEYMUSKAN/mongodb_comands/README.md

 db.inquiry.find({"email":"muneer@gmail.com"})
 ```

-This way we can find any document by changing **selection statement** in object.
+This way we can find any document by changing **selected statement** in object.
 ***
 ## *Update*
 ***